bpurinton/PebbleCounts/README.md

 ---

 # Introduction to PebbleCounts
 PebbleCounts is a Python based application for the identification and sizing of gravel from either orthorectified, georeferenced (**UTM projected**) images with known resolution or simple non-orthorectified images taken from directly overhead with the image resolution approximated by the camera parameters and shot height.
 Read about it (and cite it!) here:

 **PUBLICATION DOI TO BE ADDED**

-Happy clicking!

 [FULL MANUAL INCLUDING INSTALL AND RUNNING](docs/PebbleCounts_Manual.pdf)